-Khadar Bashir-Ali ’85 providing education in Somalia
+Khadar Bashir-Ali ’85 is bringing education back to Somalia.

 Conflict and civil war have plagued Somalia for decades.
 In recent years, drought and famine have added to the crisis, ultimately leaving much of the country, and the education system, in disarray.
 In November, a new government was formed, and Bashir-Ali was appointed to the Education Ministry.